Federal Hill, Providence, Rhode Island: DePasquale Plaza and fountain

-DePasquale Plaza, sometimes referred to as "the heart of the neighborhood," is a popular spot for outdoor dining and people-watching.
+DePasquale Plaza is a popular spot for outdoor dining and people-watching.
 The plaza features a central grand fountain surrounded by restaurants and outdoor dining.
 In the summer of 2018 the plaza's "famous" fountain was in a state of partial disrepair, with only two levels flowing and the base filled with plants.
 In April 2019 the fountain was struck by an automobile and became only partially working.
 The fountain was completely restored at a cost of about $500,000 in July 2020.

 History

 Federal Hill received its name after a 1788 Fourth of July ox roast celebration on the plain adjacent to the hill.
 The organizers of the celebration intended to celebrate the ratification of the Federal Constitution by the 9 of the 13 states needed to create the United States.
-Because anti-federalist sentiment was strong in Rhode Island, General William West led 1,000 armed farmers to Providence to stop the celebration.
+Because Anti-Federalist sentiment was strong in Rhode Island, General William West led 1,000 armed farmers to Providence to stop the celebration.
 Eventually, a compromise was reached and the celebrants agreed to celebrate Independence Day only and not the ratification of the Federal Constitution.
 The issue remained hotly controversial in Rhode Island for two more years until the state finally became the last of the original thirteen states to join the union.

 The area of Federal Hill was originally called Nocabulabet, believed to be an anglicized version of either a Narragansett or Wampanoag phrase meaning "land above the river" or "land between the ancient waters".

 Federal Hill's Atwells Avenue is named for Amos Maine Atwell, who led a syndicate of businessmen developing the western areas of the city in 1788.
 The area developed into a working class area during the early 19th century in part due to reverses in commercial shipping.

 In 1840, only the lower streets of the hill were occupied, and that mostly by Irish immigrants who worked in the nearby textile shops and foundries.
-Yet, by the early 1850s, the part of Atwells Avenue that we think of today as "Little Italy" was clustered with two and three story tenements that housed the large influx of those who fled the famine of 1845 to 1851.
+Yet, by the early 1850s, part of Atwells Avenue was clustered with two- and three-story tenements that housed the large influx of those who fled the famine of 1845 to 1851.
 A third of these people came from the Barony of Truagh and surrounding townlands.
 This area, encompassing Northern County Monaghan and Southern County Tyrone, had for centuries been the fiefdom of the McKenna clan.
 Not incidentally, McKenna was, by far, the most common name on Federal Hill in the 1860s.

 The 1870s saw the first arrival of immigrants from southern Italy, with greater numbers arriving in the next two decades.
-By 1895, the Hill was divided almost evenly between Irish and Italians.
+By 1895, the Hill was divided almost evenly between the Irish and the Italians.
 These were tension-filled times, as both groups fought for jobs and respect from the Yankee majority.